sourcegraph/language-server-protocol/extension-workspace-reference.md

 	symbol: ReferenceSymbolInformation;
 }
 ```
-* error: code and message set in case an exception happens during the workspace reference request.
+* error: code and message set in case an exception happens during the workspace references request.

 Where `ReferenceSymbolInformation` is defined as follows: